Group Communication Definition, Elements, Examples, Importance, and Barriers

 4. Interdependence

-The group is affected and influenced by the action of other members.
+The group is affected and influenced by the actions of other members.
 Therefore, group communication must be interdependent to motivate team or group members.

 5. Working